 My friend Karen Kubicko writes about birthmarks on her blog, and shows us that when we heal the trapped emotions that result from a past life trauma, our body responds by releasing the imprint, or birthmark left-over.
 Denise Linn also explores this concept in your book Past Lives, Present Miracles.

 Even if you don’t believe in past lives, or are not yet ready to explore them for yourself, you can heal the trapped fears in your body from this lifetime.
 We heal when we are ready to release a fear, and often our bodies will tell us when we are ready by expressing discomfort or pain.

 As some of my readers know, I began to heal my body of memories out of shear desperation.
 For two long and painful years, I endured the side-effects of IBS.
 No doctor could tell me the cause or the cure, I had to go within to heal a belly that had trapped fear for as long as I could remember.

-The memories came back to me over the course of the next two years, and as I wrote, I began to heal.
+The memories came back to me over the course of the next two years and, as I wrote, I began to heal.
 I discovered patterns.
 Oh, so many patterns!
-As I wrote my story, I realized I had a often taken on the role of the silent victim who hides her voice.
-We attract what we hold inside, and I held a lot of fear in the form of guilt, low self-worth and being afraid to speak my truth.
+As I wrote my story, I realized I had often taken on the role of the silent victim who hides her voice.
+We attract what we hold inside, and I held a lot of fear in the form of guilt, low self-worth, and being afraid to speak my truth.
 I trapped my fears in my stomach and in my throat.
 I trapped them in my neck and in my shoulders.
 They’re still coming to the surface to be healed.